Opening a Roth IRA for your child can be a huge headstart

 Many people ask, “Can I open a Roth IRA for my kid?”
-The answer is broadly, “Yes” and it’s getting easier.
+The answer is broadly, “yes,” and it’s getting easier.
 A handful of brokerages, including Fidelity and Schwab, now offer Roth IRAs for kids.
 Adults, usually a parent or grandparent, control them, but the account is opened in a child’s name.
 When the child becomes an adult, he or she assumes control of the account.
-It seems a long time off, but it can give your child a great start on retirement accounts and teach them the value of saving.
-In addition, under certain circumstances, you can use the money to buy a house, or to fund educational expenses, or in an emergency.
+It seems a long time off, but it can give your child a great start on retirement accounts and teach the value of saving.
+In addition, under certain circumstances, the money can be used to buy a house or fund educational expenses or in an emergency.

 The bonus: If you open a Roth IRA for a child, the money has a longer time to grow, benefiting from compound interest.
 That can make a big difference.
-For example, if you make a single, one-time contribution to a child’s Roth IRA when they are 15, that will turn into more than $160,000 tax free when they are 65 (assuming a 7% annual return).
+If you make a single, one-time contribution to a child’s Roth IRA when they are 15, for example, that will turn into more than $160,000 tax free when they are 65 (assuming a 7 percent annual return).
 If they waited until they were 35 to contribute to a Roth, they would need to save $22,000 to reach that same amount.

 In this article, we’ll cover: